How to Avoid Weight Gain When Quitting

 Build a personal toolkit of stress responses that don’t involve putting things in your mouth:

-• Calling or texting a friend
+• Calling or texting someone from your support network

 The Metabolism Timeline: When Things Normalize